torvalds/linux/Documentation/process/submitting-patches.rst

 2) Describe your changes
 ------------------------

 Describe your problem.
-Whether your patch is a one-line bug fix or 5000 lines of a new feature, there must be an underlying problem that motivated you to do this work.
+Whether your patch is a one-line  fix or 5000 lines of a new feature, there must be an underlying problem that motivated you to do this work.
 Convince the reviewer that there is a problem worth fixing and that it makes sense for them to read past the first paragraph.

 Describe user-visible impact.
-Straight up crashes and lockups are pretty convincing, but not all bugs are that blatant.
+Straight up crashes and lockups are pretty convincing, but not all s are that blatant.
 Even if the problem was spotted during code review, describe the impact you think it can have on users.
 Keep in mind that the majority of Linux installations run kernels from secondary stable trees or